Book Recommendations

 Bibliotherapy is the use of reading as a therapeutic tool for emotional healing, personal insight, and self-growth.
 Whether guided by a therapist or self-directed, bibliotherapy invites readers to engage with stories, memoirs, psychology texts, or even poetry that reflect their own experiences, challenges, or inner worlds.
 It can provide comfort, perspective, validation, and tools for change.

-As author & therapist Pete Walker puts it, reading about Complex PTSD can feel like “finding a bunch of wise aunts and uncles” who help you feel seen.
+As author & therapist Pete Walker puts it, reading can feel like “finding a bunch of wise aunts and uncles” who help you feel seen.
 This sense of recognition of finally having language for what you’ve been through can be powerfully healing.
 When someone feels understood by an author, it activates a form of co-regulation by proxy, helping the nervous system settle and making space for deeper emotional work.

 Importantly, bibliotherapy doesn’t replace body-based healing, like somatic therapy, EMDR, or nervous system regulation practices.
 But it does support it.
 Books can help build cognitive scaffolding which is the understanding and context that makes somatic work feel safer and more grounded.
 They give us frameworks, language, and a sense of companionship on what can be a very lonely road.